scottmlikens/backup/README.md

 ============

 #### packages
 - `ruby` - ruby is required for the backup gem to be installed.
-This can be provided either via chef or via other means.
+> Note Currently Chef13 ships Ruby 2.4 in it's Omnnibus which is not compatable with the Backup gem currently
 - `libxml2-dev`
 - `libxslt1-dev`